The Libyan Fertiliser Company is located at Marsa el Brega, on the Mediterranean coast, about 700 kilometers east of the Libyan capital Tripoli.

 Raw Materials and Exports

-Lifeco will purchase natural gas, its key competitive raw material, from Libya’s National Oil Corporation (NOC) via SOC.
-Yara will purchase all the export ammonia and urea Lifeco produces at prevailing market conditions for distribution on the international markets through its worldwide marketing and logistics system.
-Lifeco will continue serving local customers in Libya directly from the plants.
+LIFECO will purchase natural gas, its key competitive raw material, from Libya’s National Oil Corporation (NOC) via SOC.
+LIFECO will purchase all the export ammonia and urea LIFECO produces .. and LIFECO will continue serving local customers in Libya directly from the plants.

 Local Services and Utilities